-Our Joyful Noise intergenerational choir allows preschoolers through adults of all ages to bring their voices together in praise as they sing simple, elegant rounds.
+In a time when many families don’t live near grandparents, aunts and uncles, it’s easy for both children and adults to miss out on relationships with folks outside their age group.
+And yet research has proven that intergenerational learning can be more effective than peer-group learning.
+Perhaps nowhere is it easier to rub shoulders with all ages than at church.
 Seasonal events like our Memorial Day picnic, fall all-church retreat, and winter soup contests encourage all ages to create memories together.
-Having children participate in our ongoing drive to stock the shelves at Monroe County United Ministries’ self-sufficiency center encourages all ages to grow together as servant leaders.
+Having children participate in our ongoing drive to stock the shelves at Monroe County United Ministries’ self-sufficiency center allows all ages to grow together as servant leaders.
 Check our special events page for upcoming intergenerational activities.

 Church camp has proven to be one of the most meaningful spiritual experiences in the lives of many of young people.
 The Indiana Region of the Christian Church (Disciples of Christ) runs an outdoor ministries program for children as young as kindergarten.
 Most of our young people choose to attend Bedford Christian Camp, where we also gather for our all-church retreats.
 At FCC we believe so strongly in the power of church camp, we offer scholarship aid for any family in the congregation who needs it.

-Church camp has proven to be one of the most meaningful experiences that help young people find that sense of identity and purpose.
+For teens especially, church camp has proven to be one of the most meaningful experiences that help young people find that sense of identity and purpose.
 The Indiana Region of the Christian Church (Disciples of Christ) runs an outdoor ministries program for youth through grade 12.
 Most of our young people choose to attend Bedford Christian Camp, where we also gather for our all-church retreats.
 At FCC we believe so strongly in the power of church camp, we offer scholarship aid for any family in the congregation who needs it.